Amelchristy/Web-Design-Challenge/README.md

 A landing page containing:

 An explanation of the project.
 Links to each visualizations page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.
+Sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.

 Four visualization pages, each with: